ehedman/sdlSpeedometer/README.md

 Likewise has [zyGrib](http://www.zygrib.org) been integrated after being built from source on a Raspberry Pi Model B+

+sdlSpeedometer has also a built-in RFB (VNC) server function so that an externel VNC client can connect in read-only mode as a slave instrument on a computer and/or a tablet with a VNC client.

 ### Tested runtime environment

 - Raspberry Pi - any model with Debian type OS, in an embedded configuration without X and desktop stuff (see exceptions for external applications).